kk-ise-agu/lec6-assignment/README.md

 and

 #CAUTION!!!
-DON'T EDIT THIS PART START
+DON'T EDIT THIS PART END

 These lines are for autograding.
 If you edit these lines, the instructor cannot evaluate your work correctly.